UKGovLD/URI-patterns-core/URI Patterns v0.4.md

 **Drafted by: **the UK Government Linked Data Working Group (UKGovLD), including representatives from public-sector departments, agencies and local government, linked-data businesses and the broader linked-data community.

+_This document will be updated through any outcomes of the [standards.data.gov.uk](http://standards.data.gov.uk) process and published within the UKGovLD section of [data.gov.uk](http://data.gov.uk/linked-data) in February 2014.
+Issues can be raised and versioning will be controlled through the [UKGovLD Github repositories](https://github.com/UKGovLD/)_
+_Please also see [URI Patterns for Location](https://github.com/UKGovLD/URI-patterns-location) for Location and INSPIRE specific patterns specialisation of this guidance_

 # Introduction

 This document forms part of a developing series to support understanding and implementation of linked data or the wider use of URIs as persistent identifiers.
 This guide has been built on top of the experience of implementation driven by the previous public sector guidance [[1](#bookmark=id.izhg4kr3qqdw)].
 With sufficient adoption, common patterns and practices create reinforcing ‘echos’ across a range of data publications such that publishers and data consumers increasingly recognise the use of the patterns and the choices implied by their use.
 In general guidance, such as given here with respect to URI patterns for data publishing,  aims to encapsulate best practice and minimise divergence of approach.
 Adoption of guidance, by its very nature, is voluntary, however, it is available to be referenced, and even mandated, as an element of policy by a data publishing authority with authoritative control over the corresponding domain name.